noctisatrae/gunpoint/README.md

 ```sh
 npm run start
 ```
+or use `npx gunpoint` to instantly create a supercharged relay !

-Instead of downloading it, you can use the Docker package by using :
+You can also use the Docker package by using :
 ```sh
 docker pull ghcr.io/noctisatrae/gunpoint:master
 ```